OceanScript-Devs/OceanScript/Sample/nato/README.md

 ```
-The translation in the `natoalpha.o` file equates to the list of names in the NATO alphabet.
+The translation in the `natoalpha.ocs` file equates to the list of names in the NATO alphabet.

 Alpha
 Bravo